zenml-io/zenml/docs/book/guides/low-level-api/chapter-4.md

 For sklearn_evaluator, the accuracy is: 0.92
 ```

-Looks like sklearn narrowly beat tensorflow in this one.
+Looks like sklearn narrowly beat TensorFlow in this one.
 If we want we can keep extending this and add a PyTorch example (we have done with the `not_so_quickstart` [example](https://github.com/zenml-io/zenml/tree/main/examples/not_so_quickstart)).

 Combining different complex steps with standard pipeline interfaces is a powerful tool in any MLOps setup.
 You can now organize, track, and manage your codebase as it grows with your use-cases.